leonardoandreae/leonardoandreae.github.io/_portfolio/portfolio-1.md

 * **Main State Machine**: Contributed to multiple features of the main state machine, which defines how the BMS reacts to specific external signals and conditions.
 * **Power Limits Computation and Monitoring**: Developed a software module to calculate the battery’s power output limits, taking into account variables such as the State of Charge (SoC), temperature, current, cell voltages and derating conditions.
 The module also included monitoring routines with corresponding fault detection and handling.
 * **CAN Message Processing**: Integrated several new CAN messages into the software, including a complex multiplexed diagnostic message for the energy storage system application.

+### Development Tools

+Issue tracking was performed with Atlassian Jira, GitHub was the choice for code reviews and software requirements were maintained with Polarion.

+To ensure compliance with modern automotive standards, the software adhered to the rules defined by [MISRA](https://misra.org.uk/misra-c/).
+Every new piece of code was statically analyzed using the [QAC Helix](https://www.perforce.com/products/helix-qac) tool before being merged.

+Feature testing was conducted using a **Hardware-in-the-Loop (HIL)** setup, in combination with [vTestStudio](https://www.vector.com/it/it/prodotti/products-a-z/software/vteststudio/), an environment for creating automated tests, and [UDE](https://www.st.com/en/partner-products-and-services/ude-universal-debug-engine-multi-core-debugger.html), a debugger for embedded devices such as the BMS.

 ### Key Learnings